qiweiii/qiweiy.me/README.md

 # my-website-v2

-a serverless single page restful app using AWS SDK(JS) with a react frontend
+a serverless single page restful app built with AWS SDK(JS) and React